z3ch5/Pleech/README.md

 # Pleech
 Pleech is yet another proxy leecher, simple yet full featured and powefull.
+Please contribute if you like to add some magic or maybe a better UI :P

 # Main features
 - Taking proxies from url(s) using regex (regular expression)